rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/53_Networking-and-communication/535_ROS-network-native.md

 ### Cloud Native Network

 When you deploy a native network to the cloud, it is considered as a cloud native network.
-Any compute resources (CPU/memory) consumed by this routed network deployment count against your cloud deployment hours quota.
+Any compute resources (CPU/memory) consumed by this native network deployment count against your cloud deployment hours quota.

 #### Resource Limit